-The Sarkeys Telecommunication Center, completed in 1986, contains a television studio, a theatre, and offices for the Department of Communication Arts.
+The Sarkeys Telecommunication Center,

+completed in 1986, contains a television studio, a theatre, and offices for the Division of Communication Arts.

 Thurmond Hall, completed in 1954, was made possible by a major bequest of Mrs. Olive Thurmond of Ardmore.
 The administrative offices of the President, Admissions, Financial Aid, and the Academic Center are located on the main floor.
-The Williamson Nursing Education Center, home of the School of Nursing, and the Business Affairs offices are on the lower floor.
+The Williamson Nursing Education Center, home of the College of Nursing, and the Business Affairs offices are on the lower floor.
 The top floor contains the E.E.
 Neptune Computer Center, computer laboratories, the W.T.
 Short Memorial Lecture Hall, and classrooms.

 W.P.
-Wood Science Building, completed in 1985, houses science classrooms and laboratories, the W.P.
+Wood Science Building, completed in 1985, houses the College of Science and Mathematics, science classrooms and laboratories, the W.P.
 Wood Planetarium, and the Bailey Science Museum, which includes the Webster Collection.
 The construction was made possible through a substantial initial gift from the W.P.
 Wood Foundation of Shawnee.